-- We tested the methodology applied for impairment of goodwill; - We evaluated process by which the future cash flows were drawn up, including comparing them to the latest board approved targets and long-term plans; - We tested the key underlying assumptions for revenue growth, operating margins, cash flow forecasts, and the discount rate applied to the projected future cash flows; - We compared the current year actual results included in the impairment model to consider whether forecasts included assumptions that, with hindsight, had been appropriate; - We evaluated management's assumptions on the impact of Covid-19 on the above matters; and - We considered the appropriateness of disclosures in relation to impairment assessment as detailed in note 2(k) and 5 to the standalone financial statements.

-Based on the procedures performed we consider the goodwill to be fairly stated in the standalone financial statements.

-Derivative financial instruments and hedge accounting

-Derivative financial instruments are used to manage and hedge foreign currency exchange risks and interest rate risks.
+Key audit matter How the matter was addressed in our audit Derivative financial instruments and hedge accounting Derivative financial instruments are used to manage and hedge foreign currency exchange risks and interest rate risks.
 These instruments are typically designated as fair value or cash flow hedge relationship.
 Financial instruments that are not designated in a hedging relationship and where no hedge accounting is applied are measured at fair value through profit and loss.
 The fair value of the derivative financial instruments is based on valuation models using observable input data.
 We focused on this area on account of the number of contracts, the forecast by management of net foreign currency exposure in the future, their measurement, the complexity related to hedge accounting, and the potential impact on the statement of profit and loss.
 In addition, the impact of Covid-19 is also considered for the current year.
 As at 31 March 2022, the Company has derivative financial assets at fair value of ₹2,611 million and derivative financial liabilities at fair value of ₹235 million (refer note nos.
 8, 16, 20, 22, 40(i) and 41(iii) to the standalone financial statements).

-- We obtained an understanding of the risk management policies and testing key controls for the use, the recognition and the measurement of derivative financial instruments; - We reconciled derivative financial instruments data with third party confirmations; - We compared input data used in the Company's valuation models with independent sources and externally available market data; - We compared valuation of derivative financial instruments with market data or results from alternative, independent valuation models; - We tested on a sample basis the applicability and accuracy of hedge accounting; - We evaluated management's assumptions on the impact of Covid-19 on the above matters; and - We considered the appropriateness of disclosures in relation to financial risk management, derivative financial instruments and hedge accounting to the standalone financial statements.
+Our procedures included: We obtained an understanding of the risk management policies and testing key controls for the use, the recognition and the measurement of derivative financial instruments; We reconciled derivative financial instruments data with third party confirmations; We compared input data used in the Company's valuation models with independent sources and externally available market data; We compared valuation of derivative financial instruments with market data or results from alternative, independent valuation models; We tested on a sample basis the applicability and accuracy of hedge accounting; We considered the appropriateness of disclosures in relation to financial risk management, derivative financial instruments and hedge accounting to the standalone financial statements.
+Investment in subsidiaries The Company has investments in subsidiaries and the Our procedures included: carrying amount of the investments may be affected on • We evaluated process by which the future cash flows were carrying amount of the investments may be affected on account of the impact of the Covid-19 pandemic on their businesses.

-Based on the procedures performed the derivative financial instruments and hedge accounting are fairly stated in the standalone financial statements.

-Investment in subsidiaries

-The Company has investments in subsidiaries and the carrying amount of the investments may be affected on account of the impact of the Covid-19 pandemic on their businesses.

-As at 31 March 2022, the investments in subsidiaries amounted to ₹2,076 million (refer note 6 to the standalone financial statements).
+As at 31 March 2022, the investments in subsidiaries . amounted to ₹2,076 million (refer note 6 to the standalone financial statements).